 Through capacity building workshops and grant opportunities, NPP promotes partnerships with and between our local nonprofits, individual donors, the business sector, community leaders and decision makers.

-Visit the NPP Fund page to join NPP, make a donation to the program, or learn about grants made to local nonprofits in the early years.
-Become a member and discover new ways to partner and build new relationships with nonprofit colleagues!
+Visit the NPP Fund page to join NPP, make a donation to the program.
+Become a member and discover new ways to partner with SCF and other nonprofit colleagues and build new relationships!

 Our Nonprofit Partnership Program is offering "Nonprofit Professional Development grants to our nonprofit partners in an effort to be more responsive to the ever changing needs of our communities.
-The grant cycle is open and SCF will be accepting applications from March 1, 2019 thru October 4, 2019.
+The grant cycle is open from March 1, 2019 thru October 4, 2019.

 These are small, competitive grants up to a maximum of $2,500 each, only available to NPP members.
 Funding will be awarded to nonprofits that need financial support to pursue professional development and training opportunities.
 We believe that with increased skills and abilities, staff and leadership will have more tools with which to build capacity and deliver their programs and services.

 Funding is available for those seeking professional instruction, certification, or knowledge (e.g., attend a class, workshop, seminar, or conference).
 Requests are limited to three specific focus areas: leadership and management, fundraising and development, and marketing and visibility.
 Grant monies may be used for registration fees, training materials, and travel expenses.
 Applicants are expected to use their own funds to help meet expenses associated with long-distance travel and overnight lodging at a multi-day conferences and seminars.